kwaledesign/Coding-Standards/css.md

 * Use Compass to manage sprits easily.
 * Sprited Icons should be added to empty elements that have their text hidden off canvas.
 * Use Compass to manage image directories easily

 ## Selector Construct
 Selector construct must explicitly communicate the context and function of the entity being named.

-// object--modifier = extends an object modifying it in a trivial way to provide significant different functionality - ex: .nav .nav--vertical
-// object modifier = full / vertical / block

-// object extension = extends an object in a visually significant way to provide trivial different functionality -ex: .btn .btn--primary (skin and structure do not effect function)
-// component modifier = structure / skin
-// element modifier = state (current/active/disabled...)

 ### Naming Pattern